 Scramble up the exit gully for about 20m and then traverse left under the cliff to Rainbow Ravine.
 Head up Rainbow Ravine.
 There are a few tricky scrambles, and some wades (for those who carry dry socks or shoes).

 From there follow the obvious track up to the Camels Hump.
 Head down and right to the Camels Saddle, ignoring tracks off to the left, and then up a short way to the next minor saddle at MGA597834.
-Turn left here, and follow the track steeply downhill until you reach the creek.
+Turn left here, and follow the track steeply downhill until you reach Claustral Brook.

 A track can be followed alongside the creek for some way.
-There are a couple of canyon-like sections in here.
-There are two deep wades or short swims shortly before you reach the gully that you entered by.
+Continue downstream past the junction with Dismal Dingle.
+There are a couple of canyon sections in here.
+There are two deep wades or short swims shortly before you reach the exit gully on the right at MGA589837.

 Head up this gully and back to the car via the route that you came in.